pravega/pravega-samples/scenarios/change-data-capture/README.md

 - MySQL: MySQL 8 with some pre-populated tables in the database.
 - Pravega: Preserve the MySQL change data.
 - Debezium: Capture the MySQL change data and sink them to Pravega.
 - DataGen: The data generator.
-After the container is started, stock data from the previous 5 days are pulled and updated to the MySQL.
-They are accelerated to finish the 5 days change into half an hour.
+After the container is started, stock data from the previous 5 days are pulled and updated to MySQL.
+They are accelerated to finish the 5 days change in half an hour.

 You may stop the containers at any time by `Ctrl-C` and they can be totally removed with: